-Sending real-time voice and video over IP has evolved from simply being being a smart way to cut phone carrier bills to a required technology for collaboration and worker productivity.
-Unified IP communications, once limited to managing Internet-based voice and faxes on a single network platform to replace expensive PBX systems, now incorporates voice and video, mobility, IM, real-time presence, services, and more in a single ecosystem that is manageable, extensible, secure, resilient, cost-effective, and intuitive.
+Sending live voice and video over IP has progressed from simply being being a shrewd means to save money on phone carrier bills to a strategic technology for collaboration and productivity.
+Unified IP communications, once restricted to combining Internet-based voice and faxes on one system in order to take the place of expensive PBX equipment, now includes VoIP and video, mobile communications, IM, presence, collaboration services, and much more within a single framework that is manageable, extensible, protected, fault-tolerant, cost-effective, and user friendly.

 - Call Control Platforms for controlling rich media calls and sessions

 - Communications Endpoints to enhance end-user productivity